Mhmdhza/pdsnd_github/README.md

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.

+### Summary about me:
+Hi guys and welcome my name is Mohammed Alhazzaa, physics graduate from King Saud University in Saudi Arabia.